kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

   <summary> Open to see some useful advice for Akua (or anyone with working memory challenges). </summary>

 - Morning:
     - Develop a habit of using a physical planner or digital calendar to write down class schedules and important deadlines.
-This will provide a visual reminder and help her stay organized.
+This will provide a visual reminder and help you stay organized.
-    - Practice actively reviewing schedule each morning to reinforce the information in her working memory.
-By regularly checking her schedule, she can improve her ability to recall and remember details.
+    - Practice actively reviewing your schedule each morning to reinforce the information in your working memory.
+By regularly checking your schedule, you can improve your ability to recall and remember details.
 - Mid-morning:
   - Develop effective note-taking strategies during class.
-Jot down key points, use symbols or diagrams, and summarize information in own words.
-These techniques can enhance her understanding and retention of the material.
+Jot down key points, use symbols or diagrams, and summarize information in your own words.
+These techniques can enhance your understanding and retention of the material.
   - Consider recording classes (with the instructor's permission), or reviewing the class recordings created by the instructor.
 - Afternoon:
-  - Practice active learning techniques like summarizing information in her own words, outlining, asking questions, and making connections between different sources.
+  - Practice active learning techniques like summarizing information in your own words, outlining, asking questions, and making connections between different ideas.
 These active learning strategies can help encode information into her long-term memory more effectively.
 - Late Afternoon:
-    - Engage actively during study group sessions by asking questions, participating in discussions, and explaining concepts to others.
+    - Engage actively during study group sessions by asking questions and participating in the discussions.
 These interactions can reinforce her understanding and retention of the material.
-    - Utilize visual aids, such as concept maps or diagrams, to organize and connect ideas discussed during the study group.
-Visual representations can assist her in retaining and recalling information more efficiently.
+    - Use visual aids, such as concept maps or diagrams, to organize and connect ideas discussed during the study group.
+Visual representations can assist you in retaining and recalling information more efficiently.
 - Evening:
   - Develop a step-by-step approach for following instructions during online assignments.
-She can write down the sequence of steps or create a checklist to refer to while completing the assignment.
-Breaking down the instructions into smaller, manageable chunks can enhance her working memory performance.
+You can write down the sequence of steps in the instructions or create a checklist to refer back to while completing the assignment.
+Breaking down the instructions into smaller, manageable chunks can enhance your working memory performance.

 </details>